...

 Asset protection types include entity-based shields, trust structures, insurance coverage, legal exemptions, and contractual arrangements.

-Entity-based protection employs limited liability companies, corporations, limited partnerships, and limited liability partnerships to separate business operations from personal wealth.
-The Insurance Information Institute reports that 73% of high net worth individuals utilize multiple entity structures for asset segregation.
+Entity-based protection employs corporations, limited partnerships, and limited liability partnerships to separate business operations from personal wealth.
+In Canada, the most common vehicle is the provincially or federally incorporated company, as most provinces do not offer the same LLC structure familiar to American investors.
+Alberta and British Columbia are notable exceptions, offering limited partnerships that function similarly.
 A limited partnership provides additional protection, with limited partners shielded from business liabilities held by the partnership.

-Trust-based strategies encompass domestic asset protection trusts, irrevocable trusts, spendthrift trusts, and offshore asset protection trusts that remove assets from direct ownership while preserving beneficial interests.
-Spendthrift provisions prohibit creditor attachment of beneficiary interests, though exceptions exist for child support and government obligations.
+Trust-based strategies encompass inter vivos trusts, family trusts, alter ego trusts, joint partner trusts, and Henson trusts that remove assets from direct ownership while preserving beneficial interests.
+Spendthrift-style provisions can prohibit creditor attachment of beneficiary interests, though exceptions exist for child support and government obligations under Canadian law.
 Beneficiaries receive distributions based on the trustee’s discretion, which can provide an additional degree of protection.

 Insurance-based protection transfers risk through liability policies, umbrella coverage, professional liability insurance, and specialized policies covering specific exposures.
-According to the Wall Street Journal, retirement account balances averaged $847,000 among protected ERISA plan participants.
-These services transfer the ability to satisfy judgments from individuals to insurance companies.
+These services transfer the ability to satisfy judgments from individuals to insurance companies, a particularly important safeguard given the rising cost of professional liability claims across Canada.

-Contractual protection includes prenuptial agreements, postnuptial agreements, and buy-sell agreements that define property rights and limit exposure in divorce or business dissolution scenarios.
-These agreements ensure that one spouse’s separate property remains protected from claims arising from the other spouse’s liabilities.
+Contractual protection includes marriage contracts (the Canadian equivalent of prenuptial agreements), cohabitation agreements, and shareholders’ agreements that define property rights and limit exposure in separation, divorce, or business dissolution scenarios.
+These agreements ensure that one spouse’s separate property remains protected from claims arising from the other spouse’s liabilities under applicable provincial family law.

 How Does Asset Protection Work?